Expertise and Capsule Summary

 Sample of Previous Experience

-- Brandeis University: In the past couple of years, I've been a part-time statistical programming consultant, doing primarily Python and R programming.
-Example projects include creating graphs on demand for a website front-end; creating a visual D3.js interface for researchers to review outliers detected in a database; running Bayesian models in R.
+- Brandeis University: I was a part-time statistical programming consultant, doing primarily Python and R programming.
+Example projects include creating graphs on demand for a website front-end; creating a visual D3.js interface for researchers to review outliers detected in a database; running Bayesian models in R, developing a map visualization of org addresses.

 - SolidWorks (Concord, MA): In a 3-year consulting role for marketing and development, I performed quantitative and qualitative customer research, did data analysis on survey responses, stability and installation customer issues, and did cluster analyses to develop quantitative customer personas.
 I also led the investigation of software reliability reports and designed several tools for visualization of these reports.